Need for Speed Rivals: Reception

 Need for Speed Rivals was well received by critics at E3 2013 and was awarded with "Best Racing Game" from Game Critics Awards.
 Previewers who had access to Rivals called the game a spiritual successor to 1999's Need for Speed: High Stakes, citing similar gameplay style.
 Others called it an improved version of Criterion's Hot Pursuit, citing similar gameplay mechanics.

 Need for Speed Rivals received mostly positive reviews upon release.
 Aggregate review website Metacritic gave the PlayStation 4 version 80/100, the Xbox One version 75/100, the PlayStation 3 version 80/100, the Windows version 76/100, and the Xbox 360 version 76/100.

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Need for Speed Rivals for "Racing Game of the Year".